Skip to content

 Usually available at a lower cost (with lower performance), a rubber-based adhesive is a general-use adhesive that works best on aluminum, bare metal, stainless steel, and non-polar substrates: polyolefins, EPDMs, and silicones.

-Within PSAs, the three main types are adhesive transfer, double sided, and foam tape, with the most common being VHB.
+Within PSAs, the three main types of tape are adhesive transfer, double-sided, and foam tape, with the most common being VHB.

 Each adhesive type offers advantages depending on the project’s purpose, but all three can be pre-applied to gasketing material before it’s cut into custom parts.

 With high conformability, initial adhesion, and overall strength, adhesive transfer tape’s liner stays on the gasket until the second substrate is ready.
-Depending on the exact gasket performance demands, other advantages may be useful:
+Depending on the exact gasket performance demands, these are the important advantages:

 • Flexibility — Thin (sub one mil) and conformable; bonds to irregular shapes and sizes